 Naval reactors use HEU for ship propulsion, and approximately 135 research reactors in 40 countries run on HEU fuel.
-Due to the danger of HEU being diverted or stolen, the US, Russia, and the IAEA have been engaged for several years in efforts to convert these research reactors to run on LEU and to remove the fresh HEU.
-Given the lower technological hurdle of gun-barrel bomb designs, HEU is of greater concern than plutonium in respect of acquisition by nonstate actors.

-Efforts to reduce the usage and stockpiles of HEU continue through various multilateral arrangements, however, significant quantities of the material still exist in national civilian stockpiles.
+Due to the danger of HEU being diverted or stolen, the US, Russia, and the IAEA have been engaged for several years in efforts to convert these research reactors to run on LEU.
+Other efforts to reduce the usage and stockpiles of HEU continue through various multilateral arrangements, however, significant quantities of the material still exist in national civilian stockpiles.
 While specific information regarding the amount of HEU is difficult to ascertain and in some cases is classified, the International Panel on Fissile Materials, which maintains a database on HEU inventories, estimates that the US and Russia have stockpiles of over 10,000 kilograms.
-It estimates that Canada, Japan, China, France, United Kingdom, and Germany each possess approximately 1,000-10,000 kilograms.
+It estimates that Canada, Japan, China, France, United Kingdom, and Kazakhstan each possess approximately 1,000-10,000 kilograms.
 Most estimates show that more than 1,600 metric tons of HEU exist in global stockpiles.
 The challenge is to ensure adequate measures to ensure control of this material.

-Plutonium
+2. Plutonium

-Plutonium is a man-made element, created by bombarding uranium with neutrons in a reactor, either as an unwanted byproduct of power generation for civilian purposes or as the intended product in a dedicated reactor.
+Plutonium is a man-made element, created by bombarding uranium with neutrons in a reactor, either as an unwanted byproduct of power generation for civilian purposes or as the intended product produced in a dedicated reactor.
 Estimates indicate there is more than 1,800 metric tons of plutonium in world stockpiles.
 The amount of plutonium required to reach critical mass is relatively small -8 kg by the IAEA definition, but 5-6 kg or even less in practice.
 Even seemingly insignificant amounts of plutonium present a security threat.

-Plutonium used in a nuclear weapon must be chemically separated, or "reprocessed," from the other materials and fusion products that make up the bulk of spent fuel.
+Plutonium used in a nuclear weapon must be chemically separated, or "reprocessed," from the other materials and fusion products that make up the bulk of spent fuel from a nuclear reactor.
 Reprocessing plutonium is a dangerous process that requires a heavily shielded facility.
 The International Panel of Fissile Materials estimates that the global stockpile of separated plutonium, all of which is weapon-usable, is about 500 tons.
 About half of this stockpile is civilian and continues to grow.

-Biological Components
+3. Biological Components

-There is little publicly-available, reliable information on the existence of biological weapons in State stockpiles, as they are relatively easy to make using dual-use materials, equipment and technology, and there is no multilateral verification system to assess compliance with their prohibition.
-It is difficult to characterize the threat from biological weapons components because while materials and expertise for creating a bacteria or a virus are readily available, manufacturing them in large quantities and dispersing them over wide areas requires significant resources and sophisticated technology.
-Terrorists may use biological agents because they can create significant social disruption when deployed in relatively small quantities, they are extremely difficult to detect and some do not cause illness for several hours to several days.
-Some bioterrorism agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.
+Biological agents are relatively easy to make using dual-use materials, equipment and technology.
+The fact that biological research and the development of these agents can be done in relatively small, unsophisticated laboratories has made it difficult to devise an effective multilateral verification system to assess compliance with their prohibition.
+It is difficult to characterize the threat from biological weapons components because while materials and expertise for creating a bacteria or a virus are readily available, manufacturing them in large quantities and dispersing them over wide areas requires significant resources and relatively sophisticated technology.
+Terrorists may use biological agents because they can create significant social disruption when deployed in relatively small quantities, they are extremely difficult to detect, and the effects of some can be delayed for several hours to several days.
+Some biological agents, like the smallpox virus, can be spread from person to person and some, like anthrax, cannot.